7 Days

-Cead mile failte-a hundred-thousand welcomes!
+Céad mile fáilte—a hundred-thousand welcomes!

 Stallions, Saints & Stones

 TOUR HIGHLIGHT - CULTURE & TRADITION: The Irish National Stud is home to the long tradition of Ireland's love of horses.
-This horsebreeding facility in County Kildare, considered the beating heart of Ireland's thoroughbred industry, continues to inspire all who visit.
+This horse-breeding facility in County Kildare, considered the beating heart of Ireland's thoroughbred industry, continues to inspire all who visit.
 Hear about some of the world's most magnificent champion stallions that have made racing history since the turn of the 20th century.

-Sheep, Scones & Seacliffs
+Sheep, Scones & Sea Cliffs

-LOCAL FAVOURITE - LOCAL TASTES: Someone's in the kitchen in Rathbaun Farm, just outside of Galway.
+LOCAL FAVORITE - LOCAL TASTES: Someone's in the kitchen in Rathbaun Farm, just outside of Galway.
 You can don an apron and whip up your own delicious home-made scones, served with fresh preserves and whipped cream.
 Learn about the long-time tradition of sheep farming in this beautiful Irish landscape.

 Beauties of Counties Kerry & Clare